alajmo/sake/docs/roadmap.md

 - [ ] Inherit default from `default` spec/target
 - [ ] Add yaml to command mapper
 - [ ] Implement facts
-- [ ] Configure what to show, host/ip or name, configure via theme/cli flags
+- [ ] Configure what to show, host/ip or name, configure via theme flags
-   - [ ] Template for server prefix, similar to header
+   - [x] Template for server prefix, similar to header
    - [ ] Add colors to describe (key bold, value color), true (green), false (red)
    - [ ] Add Tree output
 - [ ] Fix hashed ip6 with port 22 does not work, all other combinations work